gloryc34/Data_Warehousing/README.md

 # Data Warehousing
 Github dedicated to Data Warehousing class.

-The dataset used for these assignments originates from Kaggle, specifically [provide dataset link or details].
-The data collection process involved [clarify the method, e.g., download, API, web scraping].
+The dataset used for these assignments originates from [Kaggle](https://www.kaggle.com/datasets/sazidthe1/data-science-salaries).
+The data collection process involved downloading the dataset.
 Additionally, the author initially collected data from AI Jobs.

 ### Data Cleaning Process: